 Unlike the Channel Islands, Yosemite National Park is possibly the best known of all national parks close to Los Angeles.
 And, for good reason!

+The Sierra Nevada Mountains are frankly stunning.
+Tall snow-capped mountains and large trees and boulders dot the landscape for miles.
 And inside of Yosemite National Park, it’s a whole other level of wonder!

 The tall granite cliffs are an iconic staple of the park, as are the tall sequoia trees and the vistas seen at Half Dome.
 Hiking is incredible here, and rock climbing and camping can be enjoyed as well.